Explaining Neural Scaling Laws: Experiments

 In addition to teacher-student models, we explored resolution-limited scaling behavior in the context of standard classification datasets.
-Experiments were performed with the Wide ResNet (WRN) architecture~\citep{zagoruyko2016wide} and trained with cosine decay for a number of steps equal to 200 epochs on the full dataset.
-In Figure~\ref{fig:visualizing_interpolation} we also include data from a four hidden layer CNN detailed in the supplement.
+Wide ResNet (WRN) models~\citep{zagoruyko2016wide} were trained for a fixed number of steps with cosine decay.
+In Figure~\ref{fig:visualizing_interpolation}b we also include data from a four hidden layer convolutional neural network (CNN) detailed in the supplement.
 As detailed above, we find dataset dependent scaling behavior in this context.

-We further investigated the effect of the data distribution on the resolution-limited exponent, $\alpha_{D}$ by tuning the number of target classes and input noise (Figure~\ref{fig:cifar_data_dep}).

-To probe the effect of the number of target classes, we constructed tasks derived from CIFAR-100 by grouping classes into broader semantic categories.
+We further investigated the effect of the data distribution on the resolution-limited exponent, $\alpha_{D}$, by tuning the number of target classes and input noise (Figure~\ref{fig:cifar_data_dep}).
+To probe the effect of the number of classes, we constructed tasks derived from CIFAR-100 by grouping classes into broader semantic categories.
 We found that performance depends on the number of categories, but $\alpha_{D}$ is insensitive to this number.
 In contrast, the addition of Gaussian noise had a more pronounced effect on $\alpha_{D}$.
-These results suggest a picture in which the network learns to model the input data manifold, independent of the classification task, consistent with observations in \citet{nakkiran2020distributional, Grathwohl2020Your}.
+This suggest a picture in which the neural network learns to model the input data manifold, independent of the classification task, consistent with observations in \cite{nakkiran2020distributional, Grathwohl2020Your}.

-We also explored the effect of network aspect ratio on the dataset scaling exponent.
-We found that the exponent magnitude increases with width up to a critical width, while the dependence on depth is more mild (see the supplement).
+We also explored the effect of aspect ratio on dataset scaling, finding that the exponent magnitude increases with width up to a critical width, while the dependence on depth is milder (see supplement).